 But Ilma was silent as the rest of the students filtered out.

-Sebastien lingered, approaching Professor Ilma instead of heading for Sympathetic Science classroom and Professor Pecanty.
+Sebastien lingered, approaching Professor Ilma instead of heading for the Sympathetic Science classroom and Professor Pecanty.
 “What happened to the Titans, Professor?” she asked.

 “They died,” the blue-tinted woman said with a faint smile.